akshilpatel/tile-match-gym/tests/testing_plan.md

    1. 4 and 5
 5. One long match - should only return one match and not repeated matches.

+## Create Special

+1. Given a string match type and match coordinates, the function should place a special tile of the correct type in one of the match coordinates.

+## Automatch - One round of automatching.
+Detect,

+- [ ] Given a board with no matches, automatch does not change the board and returns False.
+      Given a board with one match:
+- [ ] If the match is 3+ ordinary tiles in a row or column, automatch returns True and the ordinary tiles are eliminated, and refilled and gravitied.
+- [ ] If the match is 4 tiles in a row, it creates a horizontal laser tile in one of the coordinates, the others are eliminated and refilled and gravitied.
+- [ ]

+## Apply activation

+- [ ] Ordinary tiles.
+No side effects
+- [ ] Ordinary tiles.
+Side effects.
+- [ ] Laser tiles.
+No side effects
+- [ ] Match two ordinary with 1 special of same colour.
+The special should be activated, the ordinaries should be deleted.
+- [ ] Match three ordinaries with 1 special of same colour.
+The special should be activated, the ordinaries should be deleted, then a special should remain in one of the coordinates.
+- [ ] Match three ordinaries with 2 specials of same colour.
+The specials should be activated, the ordinaries should be deleted, then a special should remain in one of the coordinates.
+- Swap two specials
+  - [ ] Cookie + cookie
+  - [ ] Cookie + laser
+  - [ ] Cookie + bomb
+  - [ ] Laser + bomb
+  - [ ] Bomb + bomb
+  - [ ] Laser + laser

 ## Activation loop

 - [ ] If the activation queue is empty.
 Nothing happens.
 - [ ] If the activation queue is not empty, the activation queue is processed with eliminations.
 - [ ] Activation loop and automatch don't hang (since they call each other.)
+- [ ] **Chaining**: If the activation queue is not empty, the activation queue is processed with eliminations and the activation queue is updated with any new activations that occur due to chaining..
+- [ ]